-1. This is an action for patent infringement in violation of the Patent Act of the United States, 35 U.S.C. §§ 1 et seq.

-2. This Court has original and exclusive subject matter jurisdiction over patent infringement claims for relief under 28 U.S.C. §§ 1331 and 1338(a).

-3. The Court has specific and general personal jurisdiction over Defendant pursuant to due process and/or the Texas Long Arm Statute, due at least to Defendant's substantial business in this forum, including: (i) at least a portion of the infringements alleged herein; and (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in Texas and in this District.

-4. Venue is proper in this judicial district pursuant to 28 U.S.C. § 1400(b) because, among other things, Defendant is subject to personal jurisdiction in this judicial district, Defendant has a regular and established place of business in Texas and in this judicial district, Defendant has purposely transacted business involving the use of the Accused Instrumentalities (defined below) in this judicial district, specifically including Levi stores at 820 East Stacy Road, Ste.
-308 Allen, Texas 75013 and 7701 Windrose Avenue, F145, Plano, Texas 75024, and committed acts of infringement in this judicial district as described herein.
-For example, examples, Defendant promotes and distributes the Accused Instrumentalities directly to customers, such as through the Apple App Store and Google Play.
+- 1. This is an action for patent infringement in violation of the Patent Act of the United States, 35 U.S.C. §§ 1 et seq. - 2.
+This Court has original and exclusive subject matter jurisdiction over patent infringement claims for relief under 28 U.S.C. §§ 1331 and 1338(a). - 3.
+The Court has specific and general personal jurisdiction over Defendant pursuant to due process and/or the Texas Long Arm Statute, due at least to Defendant's substantial business in this forum, including: (i) at least a portion of the infringements alleged herein; and (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in Texas and in this District. - 4.
+Venue is proper in this judicial district pursuant to 28 U.S.C. § 1400(b) because, among other things, Defendant is subject to personal jurisdiction in this judicial district, Defendant has a regular and established place of business in the state of Texas and in this judicial district, Defendant has purposely transacted business involving the use of the Accused Instrumentalities (defined below) in this judicial district, and committed acts of infringement in this judicial district as described herein.
+For example, examples, Defendant distributes the Accused Instrumentalities directly to customers, such as through the Apple App Store and Google Play Store.
 Among other business, Defendant is in the business of providing mobile ordering using the Accused Instrumentalities in this District.
 Defendant puts its mobile ordering application in service within this District to allow users within this District to order from stores in this District in a manner alleged to infringe the asserted claims, as detailed herein.
-On information and belief, Defendant derives a significant portion of its revenue from the use, promotion and distribution of its products and services in this District, including through the use of the Accused Instrumentalities.
+On information and belief, Defendant derives a significant portion of its revenue from the use, promotion, sale and distribution of its products and services in this District, including through the use of the Accused Instrumentalities.